Mexico City & Our Lady

 Spiritual Director: Fr.
-Todd Strange
+Xavier Bazil, HGN

 Your trip includes

-- Round-trip airfare
+- Round-trip airfare from Seattle (SEA)

 - All airport taxes & fuel surcharges

-- Centrally located first class hotels: (or similar)
+- Centrally located hotels: (or similar)

 - Transfers as per itinerary

-- Breakfast and dinner daily
+- Breakfast daily at your hotel

 - Wine with dinners